Migrate to Kamal to deploy anywhere

 March 29, 2024

 How we successfully used Kamal to leave AWS Beanstalk and deploy anywhere.
 We were new to containers, so this was part of the learning curve as well.
 In Part 1 We simply wanted to replicate the example by DHH and use Kamal to deploy to a single server on Hetzner.
 Includes some errors we overcame.
 In Part 2 We added the pieces in preparation for deploying the product.
-Very useful links: ...
+The Gotchas are some errors we saw and how to fix them. ...
 Read more

 Rails 5 tutorial chat app - can we deploy it to AWS?